garynguyen1295/Project_1/paper/paper.md

 Throughout this project, I mostly refered to the tutorial on **"Git- Version Control"** that we did during lab.
 Different Git commands contained in the tutorial became very useful in this project.

-In order to see understand the big picture of the project, professor Sanchez's instructions were crucial to my undertanding.
+In order to see the big picture of the project, I relied on professor Sanchez's instructions.
+They were crucial to my undertanding of the project as a whole.
 He broke down different parts of the project and talked about the overall file structure I needed to create for this project.

 As for creating my Makefile, Sinhudja's help was crucial.
 But time didn't allow me to ask for more help on the Makefile, and as a result my Makefile was not completed.
 I decided to compared mine with some of my friends' Makefiles, and thanks to that, I was able to finalize my Makefile.
 That was the most challenging part of the project.

 Creating the file structure in local directories is the easier part in this project.
 I was able to create it from Professor Sanchez's instructions and sometimes refered to **Homework 1** for usage of command lines used in this project.

 The most time consuming part was writing out the report.
 Without considering the amount of time it took to type, I experienced some difficulties with inserting images into the report.
 With a little google search, a website (url needed) helped me figure this out.
-And demonstration during lecture provided me with the conceptual understanding of relative paths.
+And demonstration during the lecture provided me with the conceptual understanding of relative paths.